gacela-project/gacela-project.com/content/docs/bootstrap.md

 resetInMemoryCache();
 ```

 If you are working with integration tests, this option can be helpful to avoid false-positives, as `Gacela` works as a global singleton pattern to store the resolved dependencies.
-This value by default is `false`.

 ```php
 <?php # gacela.php